BU-NU-CLOUD-F19/Machine_Learning_on_Brain_MRI_data/README.md

 ## 6. Release Planning

-### Release #1
+### Sprint #1

-* Test the existing docker image that performs classification on MNIST dataset on local environment
+This sprint will mainly focus on setting up the infrastructure and understanding of the plugins that already exist.
+For this sprint major tasks are as described below.
+* Setting up environment for and run existing application that trains a neural network to classify on MNIST datset.
+* Setting up a sample ChRIS plugin using Cookie Cutter
-* Collect and preprocess training data
+* Transfer brain data and organize inputs and labels for training
+* Finding a method to visualize and load this .mgz files in python
+* Survey existing literature for 3D image segmentation

 ### Release #2